 If you are too far away from the camera, you will appear tiny to the interviewers on their end.
 They will be unable to see your face well, which will detract from the interview.
 On the other hand, if you are too close, the camera will significantly distort and enlarge your face and nose.
 The degree to which this occurs depends on the particular lens in the camera.
 What to do?
 Experiment with your device ahead of time and find a distance that provides the best compromise of good image size (of you) while maintaining a flattering appearance.

 If you wear glasses, watch for reflections and glare from the device screen or windows.
-Do you wear glasses with photochromic lenses, such as Transitions™ which darken automatically?
+Do you wear glasses with photochromic lenses that darken automatically?
 Watch that they do not darken so much so as to conceal your eyes, making it look like you wore sunglasses to the interview.
 Using FaceTime, Zoom, or some other familiar app, experiment ahead of time to determine if any glare or unwanted reflections are present.
 While you may not be able to eliminate glare completely, try moving yourself or the camera around to minimize it as much as possible.

 A Note about Clothing

-Earlier, I mentioned dressing professionally as if you were going to an in-person interview.
-In general, this is true with a few exceptions when it comes to video.
-Have you ever seen a television anchor or person being interviewed on TV with clothing that produced a bizarre, moving, almost psychedelic image?
-This is known as a “moiré effect” and is produced when clothing with a fine pattern (such as herringbone) or a certain weave is viewed by a video camera.
+Of course, you need to dress professionally, just as if you were going to an in-person interview.
+However, there is something to watch for when it comes to video.
+Have you ever seen a television news anchor or person being interviewed on TV with clothing that produced a bizarre, moving, almost psychedelic image?
+This is known as a “moiré effect.”
+It is created when clothing with a fine pattern (such as herringbone) or a certain weave is viewed by a video camera.
 This technically-induced effect can occur with either clothing or neckties.
-Wear something solid or with a matte background, and avoid checkered or patterned clothes.
+Wear something solid or with a matte background to it, and avoid checkered or patterned clothes.
 Look at yourself on camera.
 Does your choice of clothing produce this very annoying and distracting effect?

 With an online interview, there are a few additional items to consider, especially related to your conduct while on-camera.